COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/6-L-Advanced.md

 ---
-name: FP Basics
+name: L Advanced
-about: Ask a question FP basics
+about: Ask a question about L Advanced
-title: FP Basics
+title: L Advanced
 labels: ''
 assignees: ''